kaist-avelab/K-Radar_V1/readme.md

 [2022-12-06] We are checking and fixing the NAS server after realizing it has been down.

+[2022-12-16] We have an unidentified problem in allocating IP to our NAS server.
+We apologize for this inconvenience.

 ## Preparing the Dataset

 * Via our server